logpai/loglizer/README.md

 ## Overview of framework
 **1. Log collection:** Logs are generated and collected by system and sofwares during running, which includes distributed systems (e.g., Spark, Hadoop), standalone systems (e.g., Windows, Mac OS) and softwares (e.g., Zookeeper).
 **2. Log Parsing:** Raw Logs contain too much runtime information (e.g., IP address, file name).
 These variable information are often removed after log parsing as they are useless for debugging.
 After parsing, raw logs become log events, which are abstraction of raw logs.
 Details are given in our previous work: [Logparser](https://github.com/logpai/logparser)
 **3. Feature Extraction:** Logs are grouped into log sequences via Task ID or time, and these log sequences are vectorized and weighted.
 **4. Anomaly Detection:** Some machine learning models are trained and applied to detect anomalies.

 The framework is illustrated as follows:

  IMAGE HERE

-In our toolbox, we mainly focus on Feature Extraction and Anomaly Detection, Log Collection and Log Parsing are out of the scope of this project.
+In our toolbox, we mainly focus on Feature Extraction and Anomaly Detection, while Log Collection and Log Parsing are out of the scope of this project.
 To be more specific, the input is the parsed log events, and the output is whether it is anomaly for each log sequence.

 ## Anomaly detection methods
 * ***Supervised Anomaly Detection:***